 There's a framework every creator eventually learns.
 Know, Like, Trust.
-Your job is to get people to know you, then like you, then trust you - and you turn them into one of your 1,000 true fans.
-Once you've done that, they'll buy from you, follow you, tell their friends about you.
-And it works.
+Your job is to get people to know you, then like you, then trust you - and then to turn them into one of your 1,000 true fans.
+Once you've done that, the theory goes... they'll buy from you, follow you, tell their friends about you.
+And that framework works.

-But it's those same mechanics that bring you danger as a creator.
+But it's those same mechanics that make the work of being a creator dangerous.

 That's the part that nobody tells you when you're building your platform.
 The same skills that make you an amazing creator - the vulnerability, the consistency, the intimacy you build with strangers over time - are the exact skills that can attract someone who mistakes that connection for something it isn't.